nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

 It takes jsonResponse, which contains the returned response.json() object from the previous .then() method, as its parameter and can now be handled, however we may choose.<br>

 ## POST REQUEST
+HTTP POST requests send new information to the source (server).

 ![image](https://github.com/nafizjiwa/JAVASCRIPT-Fetch-Requests/assets/56348190/efd42bc3-1032-4662-8c02-d253cee435d0)